On the Quantum Theory of Molecules: Rigour, Idealization, and Uncertainty: The Born-Oppenheimer Approximation

-The reader may feel that a certain amount of hand waving is occurring; arguably it gets worse!
-However, our goal here is not to prove that \textbf{BO} is valid under certain conditions, but to give an intuitive account of the mathematical and physical significance of the conditions.
-The approximation has been subject to the more rigorous attentions of mathematical physicists, so the argument outlined here rests on solid mathematical ground (see \S\ref{Jecko} and \cite{Jecko:2014}).
+with $a=1,2,\dots$.\footnote{Part of the spectrum of $\hat T_2+\hat W(x_1)$ is continuous, so not all such states are normalizable, square-integrable functions.
+In this section we follow standard practice and ignore this complication; see \S\ref{Jecko}.} We cannot stress strongly enough that here we are thinking purely mathematically, about some formal properties of this equation, and are not taking the equation to represent -- even approximately -- anything physical, including a molecule.
+It it were to represent something, it could be a \textit{fictional} collection of electrons moving in the field of some fixed, or `clamped', charges.
+(The constants that appear in (\ref{eq:RedHamTISE}) are numerically equal to the masses and charges of molecular constituents.)
+But at present we are speaking formally, about the mathematics, not materially about any molecules.
+Indeed, as we are showing, at \textit{no} point in \textbf{BO} does a single clamped Hamiltonian represent the molecule under consideration.

+Since different values for $x_1\in\mathbb{R}^m$ could be specified, there is a parameterized family of $x_2$ operators $\hat W(x_1)$: so there is not just one but infinitely many clamped Hamiltonian\textit{s}.
+In that case, the $\hat T_2 + \hat W(x_1)$ eigenvalues $\lambda_a(x_1)$ and eigenstates $\psi_a(x_1;x_2)$ are also parameterized families; hence the semi-colon.
+That is, formally speaking, the energy and state of the electronic subsystem vary for \textit{fixed} energy level $a$, as $x_1$ varies, the former variation tracing out a PES.

-Before we show how \textbf{BO} uses \textit{Heavy}, we should briefly say more regarding (\ref{eq:RedHamTISE}); since its meaning is at the heart of the interpretation of \textbf{BO}, this is not the final word.
-Because they are a set of eigenstates for a self-adjoint operator of the $x_2$ electron subsystem, for \textit{each} nuclear $x_1=X\in\mathbb{R}^m$ the $\psi_a(X;x_2)$ form a complete orthonormal basis:$\int\psi_a\psi_b\text{d}x_2|_{x_1=X}=\delta_{ab}$.\footnote{Here we make the important idealisation that the spectrum is discrete, which applies at many points in the following.} Thus (since in addition $\hat T_2+\hat W$ commutes with $x_1$) any $(x_1,x_2)$ wavefunction on $\mathbb{R}^m\times\mathbb{R}^n$ can be written:
+Understanding our philosophical claims about \textbf{BO} requires understanding some of the formal properties of this family.
+Because they are a set of eigenstates for a self-adjoint operator of the $x_2$ subsystem, for \textit{each} $x_1=X\in\mathbb{R}^m$ the $\psi_a(X;x_2)$ form a complete orthonormal basis:$\int\psi_a^*\psi_b\text{d}x_2|_{x_1=X}=\delta_{ab}$.\footnote{Here and at many points in the following we make the important idealization that the spectrum is discrete.
+We discuss the removal of this assumption in \S\ref{Jecko}.} It follows mathematically (since in addition $\hat T_2+\hat W$ commutes with $\hat x_1$) that any $(x_1,x_2)$ wavefunction on $\mathbb{R}^m\times\mathbb{R}^n$ can be written: